ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

-# StarCraft 2 Wings of Liberty Randomizer Setup Guide
+# StarCraft 2 Randomizer Setup Guide

 This guide contains instructions on how to install and troubleshoot the StarCraft 2 Archipelago client, as well as where to obtain a config file for StarCraft 2.